Regret Minimization in Scalar, Static, Non-linear Optimization Problems: Conclusion

 \subsection{Fisher information}

 We will compute the Fisher information for the system in Fig.~\ref{fig:diagram}.
+For simplicity, we assume that the PDF $p_e$ is known ($\theta$ independent) and time invariant.
 The first step is to establish the likelihood function representing the probability of observing $\{u^t, y^t\}$ generated from $y_t = h(u_t,\theta) + e_t$ in iterative optimization with $u_t = u_t^* + \alpha_t$.
 Here the superscript $t$ denotes denotes all past data up to and including $t$.
 Using several successive chain rules,